twotwo/ci_scripts/README.md

-# apk-builder
+# Python Scripts in CI works
-APK build script
+Continue Integration works , such as build an apk or ipa packages

 ## Reference